ytakefuji/mediapipe_pose/README.md

 posexy.py is a program to show 33 points of pose landmarks where nose coordinate(x,y) is displayed on the screen.

-# fposex.py
+# fposeservo.py
-fposex.py is a program working with Arduino firmata.
+fposeservo.py is a program working with Arduino firmata.
-The horizontal nose axis is equivalent to pose landmarks[0].
+The nose coordinate (x,y) is equivalent to pose landmarks[0].
-The horizontal nose axis controls a servo angle.
+The horizontal nose x-axis with landmarks[0][0] controls a servo angle.